karl-soderberg/DiversityTracker/Questions.md

-# Initial form Question suggestions
+# Initial Question suggestions for form

 ## Question 1
 On a scale of 1 to 5, how satisfied are you with the overall work environment in our company?